 I know you probably traveled to Italy to eat all the delicious Italian food in the restaurants.
 However, almost every time I find some of the best Italian products in the local markets.
 Handmade pasta, locally produced sun-dried tomatoes, olives, fresh mozzarella, and beautiful fresh produce are all delicious.
 YUM!

-Remember when I said the wine was a way of life in Italy?
+Remember when I said wine was a way of life in Italy?
 Well, that philosophy goes for not just dinner but lunch as well.
-We enjoyed countless lunches in Italy with a glass of vino in hand.
+We enjoyed countless lunches in Italy with a glass of vino or an Aperol spritz in hand.
 There are so many great wines to start off lunch with we love a little bubbly such as proseco, trentodoc, or spumanti.

 Every time we go back to Italy we remark how much Italians seem to love their dogs.
 Pet owners are everywhere around the country and more and more businesses are becoming dog-friendly.
 If you’re looking to go on vacation without parting from your furry friend Italy may be calling your name.